settingupadatascienceproject/settingupadatascienceproject/README.md

 # settingupadatascienceproject
 Mar 6

-## Mar 6 Data Science Tutorial - Bag of Words Model for Computerized Applicant Screening
+## Mar 6 - Bag of Words Model for Computerized Applicant Screening

 We will be modifying a kaggle.com code notebook to demonstrate the bag of words model.
 The code is open source and you can use it for your own projects.